BigelowLab/cprdata/README.md

 ### Read the data

-The dataset contains both zooplankton and phytoplankton data from the Mid-Atlantic Bight and Gulf of Maine regions.
-We regularily access to the zooplankton data, but it is easy to switch to phytoplankton.
+The data set contains both zooplankton and phytoplankton data from the Mid-Atlantic Bight and Gulf of Maine regions.
+We regularly access to the zooplankton data, but it is easy to switch to phytoplankton.
 We can read the data in its “raw” state as a simple table or transformed into a [sf](https://r-spatial.github.io/sf/) POINT table.

 #### Read as a wide table